What we know so far on the leaked Pentagon documents

 “I think a lot of the allies will probably be more curious about why it happened," said Chris Skaluba, director of the Atlantic Council's transatlantic security initiative.
 Given the high-level security clearance needed to access the information in the first place, the leak raises questions as to who “would have that much of an agenda to put it out there,” and whether the intent was to undermine support for Ukraine, Skaluba said.

-Austin on Tuesday contacted his South Korean counterpart, Defense Minister Lee Jong-sup, to discuss the leaked documents, several of which were particularly sensitive to Seoul, not only publicizing U.S. surveillance of its ally but also detailing its reservations about providing munitions directly to Ukraine.
+Austin on Tuesday contacted his South Korean counterpart, Defense Minister Lee Jong-sup, to discuss the leaked documents, several of which were particularly sensitive to Seoul because they described U.S. surveillance of its ally and detailed South Korean reservations about providing munitions directly to Ukraine.

-Following the call, the Defense Ministry issued a statement saying Lee and Austin had agreed that "a significant number of the relevant documents were forged."

-“Going forward, we will further strengthen the trust and cooperative system between the two countries through the solid ‘Korea-U.S. intelligence alliance,'” it said.
+The two defense chiefs agreed that a “considerable number” of the leaked documents were fabricated, Kim Tae-hyo, a deputy national security director, told reporters.
+He said the alliance between the two countries wouldn't be affected by the leak and South Korea would seek to further strengthen cooperation with the United States.

 And both Austin and Secretary of State Antony Blinken reached out to their counterparts in Ukraine.
 Austin suggested Tuesday the leaks would not have much of an impact on Ukraine's plans for a spring offensive.